MECLabTUDA/NCALab/whitepaper/paper.md

 Initially proposed in 2020 [@mordvintsev2020growingb], these models are recently getting attention thanks to their small size, their robustness and their overall versatility.
 In terms of accuracy, they are often on-par with state-of-the art models for the respective downstream task, while being orders of magnitude smaller in size.
 However, the training dynamics of NCAs are not yet fully understood, and there is potential for investigating practical tweaks to increase accuracy, reduce VRAM requirements and increase the overall training stability.
-`NCALab` provides a unified and extensible research framework for training and evaluating NCAs, conducting structured hyperparameter searches and prototyping applications that use NCAs for image processing.
+`NCALab` provides a unified and extensible research framework for training and evaluating NCAs, conducting structured hyperparameter searches and prototyping applications that use NCAs for image analysis.

 # Statement of Need

-NCAs are recently gaining attention especially in medical imaging, where they are deployed for various modalities in different downstream tasks, including 3D prostate segmentation on MRI [@kalkhof2023mednca] [@kalkhof2023m3dncaa], image registration [@ranem2024ncamorph] or image synthesis [@kalkhof2024frequencytime], [@kalkhof2025parameterefficient].
+Neural Cellular Automata (NCAs) are recently gaining attention especially in medical imaging, where they are deployed for various modalities in different downstream tasks, including 3D prostate segmentation on MRI [@kalkhof2023mednca] [@kalkhof2023m3dncaa], image registration [@ranem2024ncamorph] or image synthesis [@kalkhof2024frequencytime], [@kalkhof2025parameterefficient].
-In most cases, they outperform other Convolutional Neural Network or Vision Transformer architectures in terms of model size and robustness, while yielding similarly accurate predictions.
+In most cases, they outperform other Convolutional Neural Network or Vision Transformer architectures in terms of _model size_ and robustness [@kalkhof2023mednca], while yielding similarly accurate predictions.
-However, there is no unified framework or reference implementation for training, evaluation and experimentation with NCAs.
+However, there is no _unified_ framework or reference implementation for training, evaluation and experimentation with NCAs.
+Further, there are currently no set of best practices for designing NCA models with respect to their hyperparameters, such as the number of neurons, hidden channels or fire rate.

-Research code for Neural Cellular Automata is typically organized in individual repositories for each downstream task under investigation.
+A systematic analysis is difficult, as the research code of NCA contributions is typically organized in individual repositories with different frameworks and coding styles for each downstream task under investigation.
 Code bases often follow different approaches, even though the underlying architecture is in most parts universal -- in most cases, it can be defined by the number of input channels, hidden channels and output channels and the weights of the trained network.
+Since there is currently no unified framework, deployment of NCA models in practical applications (or as part of other learning pipelines) remains difficult.

-The goal of NCALab is to provide a uniform and easy-to-use code base for various downstream tasks with NCAs in a shared project.
+The goal of NCALab is to provide a uniform and easy-to-use code base for various downstream tasks with NCAs as a packaged Python module.
-Within minutes, researchers and practitioners should be able to create prototypes for their ideas, inspired by the numerous example tasks provided in this code repository.
+Within minutes, researchers and practitioners should be able to create prototypes for their ideas, inspired by the example tasks provided in this code repository.

 # Features